Reducibility of higher-order to pairwise interactions: Social impact models on hypergraphs: Introduction

 It is in the context of the above discussion that the central questions that motivate the present work arise.
 What is exactly meant or implied by a ``higher-order interaction''?
 Does it correspond to a genuine group interaction, encoded by an explicit three-body or higher-order potential, or can it emerge from combinations of pairwise interactions?
 When is a hypergraph representation necessary?
 Under what conditions can HO interactions be reduced to effective dyadic interactions?

 In fact, the reducibility of HO interactions to effective PW interactions has been already addressed at different levels.
 A first microscopic approach studies when HO interactions on a hypergraph can be rewritten in terms of PW interactions~\cite{PRE_Lambiotte_multibody,Modelling_Lambiotte}.
 A key result of these studies, restricted to continuous state variables of the nodes ($s \in [0,1]$), is that linear interactions on hypergraphs can be always mapped onto PW interactions on a weighted complex network.
 A second approach considers reducibility at a macroscopic level, identifying dyadic-based models that reproduce the same macroscopic equations than those derived from HO interactions on a hypergraph~\cite{Sandro}.
-Related to this macroscopic reducibility, is the question of the minimal model capable of reproducing macroscopic data with given precision~\cite{Peixoto2021,Malizia2024} or that of dimensionality reduction~\cite{functionalreducibility}.
+Related to this macroscopic reducibility, is the question of the minimal model capable of reproducing macroscopic data with given precision~\cite{Peixoto2021,Malizia2024} or that of dimensionality reduction~\cite{Helcio, functionalreducibility}.
+More recently, the comparison between graph-based and hypergraph-based representations of HO interactions has been discussed~\cite{Peixoto2026}.

 In this work we examine the reducibility of HO interactions in \textit{social impact models}~\cite{Latane1981,Tobias2025}, defined on hypergraphs.
-In these models, each agent is endowed with a binary state $s=\pm 1$ and updates its state through interactions with groups of other agents, represented by hyperedges.
-This interaction is characterized by a social impact function.
-Because each update depends on all agents within the hyperedge, these interactions are genuinely higher order.
+In these models, each agent is endowed with a binary state $s=\pm 1$, and the interaction with a group of agents, represented by a hyperedge, is characterized by a social impact function.
+We focus on node-update dynamics, following the common modeling approach of HO interactions~\cite{ Moreno2020, Modelling_Lambiotte, Arruda2024, Iacopini2019, Sandro, Min2025}, where a focal node updates its state according to the influence exerted by one of its interaction groups.
+This is a genuinely HO interaction since each update depends on all agents within the hyperedge.
 Our main result is that a general social impact model on an arbitrary hypergraph can be always reduced at a microscopic level to a model of PW interactions on a projected complex network with weighted links.
 This mapping is exact: the stochastic dynamics of HO interactions on the hypergraph is equivalent to a PW dynamics on the projected network, with link weights encoding the probability of interaction between node pairs and, in general, depending on the instantaneous state configuration.